Painting Holiday in Montenegro with Artist Sally Fisher

 Water lilies & monasteries.
 Our painting lesson begins at 10am at Villa Miela.
 In the afternoon, we will take a private cruise on Lake Skadar to experience its incredible natural beauty close-up.
 Our destination is the 15th century Kom monastery, still inhabited by monks today and with surviving frescoes and architecture.
 There will also be plenty of chances to swim wild in the lake for those who wish!
 Group dinner at Villa Miela at 18.30.

 Historic Budva and the Adriatic Sea.
 A later start today.
 At 1pm, we take a half hour ‘approach to drawing’ lesson at Villa Miela before heading off to visit the ancient walled stone city of Budva for sketching and then dinner.
 According to legend, Budva was first an Illyrian city dating back to the 5th century BC.
-A long-standing centre of arts and culture, Budva became Roman, then Venetian, from which period its current attractive form fates.
+A long-standing centre of arts and culture, Budva became Roman, then Venetian, from which period its current attractive form dates.
 Dinner is at nearby Sveti Stefan at a restaurant situated above one of Montenegro’s most picturesque and famous stretches of coastline.

 Medieval Godinje village.
 Our painting lesson this morning is at Villa Miela, after which we visit the nearby medieval hill village of Godinje for sketching and wine tasting.
 This hidden gem of ancient architecture is where the 14th century King Balsic, ruler of the Southern Slavs, placed his summer palace.
 Godinje breathes history with its fortified stone houses and warren of connected vaulted cellars, now largely abandoned except for a working winery which we will have the chance to visit to taste Montenegro’s native grape, Vranac.
 Dinner is at Badanj Village House at 18.30.